NullVoxPopuli/drawers/README.md

 This gem provides a way to re-structure your app so that like-objects are grouped together.

+All this gem does is add some new autoloading / path resolution logic.
+This gem does not provide any service/operation/policy/etc functionality.

 ### The new structure

 ```